bruits/maudit/website/content/docs/performance.md

 ### Release builds

-If not using `maudit build`, ensure you are building your project in release mode using `cargo build --release` or `cargo run --release`.
+If not using `maudit build`, which always build using the release profile, ensure you are building your project in release mode using `cargo build --release` or `cargo run --release`.
 This will significantly improve the performance of your site and is a common pitfall for new users.

 ### Caching

 Make sure to cache the `target` directory between builds in your CI/CD pipeline.
 This will very significantly improve build times, especially if you have a lot of dependencies or processed images.
-Platforms like Netlify or Vercel will automatically cache the `target` directory for you.
+Platforms like [Netlify](https://docs.netlify.com/build/configure-builds/manage-dependencies/#rust) or Vercel will automatically cache the `target` directory for you.